 Desktop-based text editors are great platforms for content creation and branding – when you have a PC nearby that is.
 Services such as Evernote allow for seamless, cloud-based content creation which can easily be retrofitted for Facebook publishing upon completion.

 Lastly, you don’t need to hire a graphic designer or a visual content expert for your Facebook content if you are on a tight budget.
-Tools such as Canva allow for a range of visual content creation options, including presentations and banners.
+Tools such as Design Wizard allow for a range of visual content creation options, including presentations and banners.
 You can create branded content and export it to your Facebook page quickly and easily which will let you focus on the creative side of the endeavor instead.

 Engage with your Audience